mrahhal/mr-scroll/README.md

 ## Samples

-Samples show you how to use mr-scroll in frameworks.
+Samples contain working examples of how to use mr-scroll.

 - [Angular](./samples/angular)